If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 However, if you are unsuccessful, you will get nothing.

-Furthermore, DELE focuses mainly on the European or Standard Spanish of Spain, especially at the lower level.
-In contrast, SIELE is pan-Hispanic and incorporates all the linguistic diversity, dialects, and Spanish varieties.
+Furthermore, DELE focuses primarily on the European or Standard Spanish of Spain, particularly at the lower levels.
+In contrast, SIELE is pan-Hispanic and encompasses the full linguistic diversity of Spanish, including dialects and regional Spanish varieties.

 If you’re interested in Español de América Latina, SIELE is the best option.